josegonzalez/josediazgonzalez.com/_posts/2010-01-11-you-want-access-well-you-no-can-has-cakephp-access-component.markdown

   tags:
     - access
     - authorization
+    - authsome-plugin
     - cakephp
+    - cakephp-1.3
+    - component
     - github
-    - authsome plugin
-    - component
-    - cakephp 1.3
   description: One of the things I am working on is Authentication and Access Control.
 While Authsome Component takes care of authentication, we still need something more.
   comments:    true
   sharing:     true